Offering a custom partner connector

 Add databases intended for your users to the ClickHouse® cluster.
 Create a dedicated database in the ClickHouse® cluster for each user.
 The database gets read access from the

-datalensuser's DB. -
+datalensuser's database. -

 Prepare an access token for the user: